samukasantos/cloudformation-pattern/README.md

-# Servian DevOps - Deploying Microservices with Amazon Fargate, AWS CloudFormation and an Application Load Balancer.
+# Deploying Microservices with Amazon Fargate, AWS CloudFormation and an Application Load Balancer.

 This reference architecture provides a set of YAML templates for deploying microservices using cloudformation.